Manny Díaz Jr.: Florida House of Representatives

-In 2012, following the reconfiguration of Florida House of Representatives districts, Díaz ran in the newly created 103rd District in the Republican primary against former State Representative Renier Díaz de la Portilla and Alfredo Naredo-Acosta.
+In 2012, following the reconfiguration of Florida House of Representatives districts, Díaz ran in the newly created 103rd district in the Republican primary against former state representative Renier Díaz de la Portilla and Alfredo Naredo-Acosta.
 Despite the nastiness and perceived closeness of the race, Díaz ended up defeating his opponents by a wide margin, winning 55% of the vote to Díaz de la Portilla's 39% and Naredo-Acosta's 6%.
 He faced only write-in opposition in the general election and won by a wide margin.

-Diaz went on to be re-elected in 2014 and 2016.
+Díaz went on to be re-elected in 2014 and 2016.

 He was Chair of the Choice and Innovation and K-12 Appropriations committee during his tenure.
-He was a key member of Representative Jose Oliva’s team.
-Oliva rose to become the second Cuban-American Speaker of the House in Florida.
+He was a key member of Representative José R. Oliva's team.
+Oliva rose to become the second Cuban-American speaker of the House in Florida.

 Florida Senate

 In 2018, Díaz was elected to the Florida Senate District 36, defeating Democrat David Perez 54.1% to 45.9%.
 His re-election bid received substantial funding from health care and education companies.
-Diaz was Chair of the Senate Education committee from 2018-2020 and Chaired the Senate Health Policy committee from 2020-2022.
+Díaz was Chair of the Senate Education committee from 2018 to 2020 and chaired the Senate Health Policy committee from 2020 to 2022.

 During the 2022 legislative session, Díaz was the sole Republican to vote against the congressional redistricting plan, thus signaling his allegiance to Governor Ron DeSantis.

+Florida Education Commissioner

+On June 1, 2022, he assumed the office of Education Commissioner after his predecessor, Richard Corcoran, stepped down.
+In 2024, the Florida Board of Governors eliminated sociology as a core course at its public universities.
+Díaz said, "Sociology has been hijacked by left-wing activists and no longer serves its intended purpose as a general knowledge course for students."

 Political positions

 Education

 While serving in the legislature, Díaz sponsored legislation that would "allow more private online education providers, some from outside Florida," to offer classes to public school students; allow students to take classes in public virtual schools in other counties, and require the Florida Department of Education "to create a catalogue of online offerings."

-He Sponsored a bill to create the Teacher Salary Category for public school teacher salary increases.
-He was the sponsor of SB 1048 which ended the FSA tests in Florida to be replaced by a new Progress Monitoring system.

 He rejected allegations of conflict of interest when, in 2017, he sponsored, along with Richard Corcoran and Michael Bileca, legislation that directed $140 million of public funds to charter schools.
 The three men and their wives were involved in the charter school industry.

 Díaz sponsored the 2019 Family Empowerment Scholarship legislation and in 2020 a bill that significantly expanded publicly-funded vouchers for private schools, seen as the largest expansion of school choice in the nation by many.

 Public health

 During the COVID-19 pandemic, Díaz opposed COVID-19 vaccine requirements.
 In 2021, Díaz also said that he wanted to "review" any additional vaccine requirements for students, such as those for mumps and measles.
-By September 2021, Díaz had not been vaccinated against COVID-19.
+As of September 2021, Díaz had not been vaccinated against COVID-19.